zelik888/docker-plex-rclone/README.md

 # This fork adds the possibility to mount a rclone mount to plex directly
 It is recommended that fuse is installed on docker host.
-Run example:
+And also the mount will be forced to use --read-only Run example:
 ```
 docker run \